Nietzscheanism FAQ

 Transhumanism?

-Not all Transhumanists are necessarily Nietzscheans, though.
+Not all transhumanists are necessarily Nietzscheans, though.

-However, they often seem to share their interests in
+However, they often seem to share their interests in technologies such

-technologies such as self-improvement, genetic engineering
+as self-improvement, genetic engineering and nanotechnology.

 Can I become a Nietzschean?